/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 Step-Up User Experience

 First, the user configures the MCP server's URL in ChatGPT.
 Since the MCP server uses MCP authorization, ChatGPT triggers user authentication in the system browser.
-The example uses email authentication and provides some test user accounts.
+The example uses email authentication and provides a test user account.
+After the user authenticates, ChatGPT receives a low privilege access token.

 ChatGPT using the example MCP server